ChristopherDrum/mystery_house_remodeled/README.md

 # Mystery House (Remodeled)
 A ground-up recreation, for the Pico-8, of the public domain classic that the first graphic adventure game.

-## A quick note about building this for Pico-8
-A few compression methods must be used to get the entire game to fit inside the Pico-8's 64K cartridge limitation (necessary for web-embedding the game, as on Lexaloffle or itch.io).
-The last step of removing comments and tab indentations may not be necessary depending on your distribution intentions.

-1. The spritesheet must be compressed to fit from address 0x0000 to 0x07FF.
-This is accomplished by taking the original 128px spritesheet and compressing it using [1 Bit Wonder](https://github.com/ChristopherDrum/1bitwonder).
-Any changes to the spritesheet will require this compression pass.
-The resultant compressed image can be trivially copy-pasted from 1 Bit Wonder directly into this Mystery House .p8 file.
-Or, as I did, add that to the Packer.p8 sub-project in this repository to collect all compressed items into one big block.
-1. Large blocks of text are stored in the ROM address range 0x0800 - 0x42FF.
-The `pack()` function in `packer.p8` handles this for the Mystery House project needs.
-The output of `pack()` is in two parts: the data itself (which can be copy-pasted trivially between .p8 files) and a list of lengths, for each string that was compressed.
-That's how we decompress the data back into tables in this project under `init_data()`
-1. The strings that make up the images were generated using [Versawriter-8](https://github.com/ChristopherDrum/versawriter8), another bespoke tool made for this project.
-An image, once drawn, can be copied as a string to the pasteboard and pasted into a file which `packer.p8` can `#include` and embed into itself.
-1. I also use `packer.p8` to hold the cartridge "label" image, just to make the data transfer simple.
-2. To embed a cartridge into a web player, the "compressed" size of the code must be 16K.
-The code, as it stands, exceeds this by some 400 bytes.
-This can be easily overcome by removing tab indentation in the `rooms.lua` and `general.lua` files.
-Alternately, a tool like Shrinko8 would also be appropriate and would yield greater savings for more ambitious projects.

-Once everything has been collated into `packer.p8` we have the pieces necessary to carry that embed over to this project.
-1. In VSCode we can see a large data block that begins with `[GFX]` and runs to the end of the file.
-That entire block can be copied from `packer.p8` and pasted directly into `mh.p8` to transfer the compressed and stored data.
-1. The output of `packer.p8` when run is a file called `packer.txt`.
-This contains table index numbers for each of the pictures stored in `pictures.lua` as well as a listing of the data lengths for each string stored in the ROM.
-This is used to extract the data at game startup in `init_data()` and that list is kept in the `init_lengths` string var near the top of the `mh.p8` file.

 # The Goal
 The intention of this project is to recreate the original game, including all known bugs, for the Pico-8.
 It seems that the original source code has long since been lost, so I consider this a kind of continuation of the archaelogical detective work done by J. Aycock and K. Biittner in their research essay "Inspecting the Foundation of Mystery House".
 [The output posted to Aycock's GitHub](https://github.com/aycock/mh/blob/master/dumpgame.out) proved immensely helpful.